viabtc/viabtc_exchange_server/README.md

 # ViaBTC Exchange Server

 ViaBTC Exchange Server is a trading backend with high-speed performance, designed for cryptocurrency exchanges.
-It can support up to 10000 trades every second and real-time user/market data notification though websocket.
+It can support up to 10000 trades every second and real-time user/market data notification through websocket.

 ## Architecture